univention/ucsschool-id-connector/docs/development.rst

    plugin_manager.register(DummyPlugin())

-When the app starts, all plugins will be discovered and logged:
+Upon app startup, the |IDC| discovers all plugins and logs them in the log file.

-You will then find successful messages like this in the queues log in ``/var/log/univention/ucsschool-id-connector/queues.log``:
+You find successful messages like this in the queues log file in the :file:`/var/log/univention/ucsschool-id-connector/queues.log`
+directory:

 .. code-block:: bash